 The deceptive simplicity of the Koran, combined with the personal predilections of translators, make the task of understanding the Koran a well-nigh insuperable one, especially in translation.
 Every translation of the Koran, the meanings of which are manifold and multidimensional, is a one-dimensional projection (a “shadow”) of it in another language.
 If we attempt to read it as we would a newspaper or fairy tale, we shall end up highly undernourished.
 No pain, no gain.
 Any better understanding of the Koran would require years of study, and certainly the numerous commentaries on the Koran would have to be consulted.

 Even in the Prophet’s time, his Companions were hard pressed to understand every verse.
-Sometimes the Arabic language itself fell short, and words from other languages had to be borrowed, which the Prophet would then proceed to explain in the Koranic context.
+Sometimes the Arabic language itself fell short, and words form other languages had to be borrowed, which the Prophet would then proceed to explain in the Koranic context.
 The Occasions of Revelation, namely the circumstances leading to the revelation of a particular Verse, also were, and still need to be, meticulously studied.
 But since fools rush in where angels fear to tread, every Tom, Dick or Harry now attempts to read the Koran expecting immediate full comprehension.
 Good luck.

 A Brief Look at Modern Physics